ReggieVW/cvat-docs/manual/annotate_body_keypoints.md

 The result of an automatic annotation is an annotation with bounding boxes and body keypoints.

-# Manual annotation with points
+# Manual annotation with person key points
 Remark: This can only be executed after task [automatic annotation person body keypoints](#automatic-annotation-with-person-body-keypoints) is executed.

 You can drag a point and change the position of individual points.
 Move the point to the desired position, this way you will create a keyframe.